-Below is the announcement about A4 Study results.
-If you are a study participant or partner, we want to extend our special gratitude to you for your continued dedication to the A4 Study.
-More information will become available about the study results over time, through your study site.
+If you are a study participant or partner, we want to extend our special gratitude to you for your continued dedication to the A4 and LEARN Studies.
+More information is available about the study results through your study site.

 Reisa Sperling, MD